orientechnologies/orientdb-docs/source/SQL-Query.md

 ## LET block

 The `LET` block contains the list of context variables to assign each time a record is evaluated.
 These values are destroyed once the query execution ends.
-Context variables can be used in projections, conditions and sub-queries.
+Context variables can be used in projections, conditions, and sub-queries.

 ## Assign fields to reuse multiple times

-OrientDB allows crossing relationships, but if in a single query you need to evaluate the same branch of nested relationship, it's definitely better using a context variable that refers to the full relationship.
+OrientDB allows crossing relationships, but if in a single query you need to evaluate the same branch of the nested relationship, it's definitely better using a context variable that refers to the full relationship.

 Example:
 ```sql